Generic name: tipranavir [ tye-PRAN-a-vir ]

 Hepatotoxicity and Intracranial Hemorrhage

-Clinical hepatitis and hepatic decompensation, including some fatalities, have been reported.
+Clinical hepatitis and hepatic decompensation including some fatalities, have been reported.
 Extra vigilance is warranted in patients with chronic hepatitis B or hepatitis C co-infection.
-Fatal and nonfatal intracranial hemorrhage have also been reported .

 Tipranavir is used in combination with ritonavir (Norvir®) to treat an infection caused by the human immunodeficiency virus (HIV).
-HIV is the virus that causes acquired immune deficiency syndrome (AIDS). tipranavir is usually given to patients who have received HIV treatment in the past.
+HIV is the virus that causes acquired immune deficiency syndrome (AIDS).
+This medicine is usually given to patients who have received HIV treatment in the past.